Chirag-Jani/90DaysDSA/README.md

 Started learning Linked List.

 - create a node
-- add element at head
+- add an element at the head
-- add element at tail
+- add an element at tail
 - delete element from tail
 - display the Linked List